Skip to main content

 MsgAddPackage

-During MsgAddPackage std.PreviousRealm() refers to the package deployer both in global var decls as well as inside init() functions.
+A realm package's initialization (including init() calls) executes with current realm-context of itself. runtime.PreviousRealm() refers to the package deployer both in global var decls and inside init() functions.
 After that the package deployer is no longer provided, so packages need to remember the deployer in the initialization phase if needed.

 // PKGPATH: gno.land/r/test/test